raman-stark/Stone-Paper-Scissor/README.md

 # stone-paper-scissor
-Let's have some fun with bot & see who wins!
+Let's try this game with bot & see who wins!